13 Unconventional Christmas Movies That Aren't Boring

 Does the thought of watching the same old, boring Christmas films year after year make you want to down a bottle of peppermint schnapps and throw your t.v. out the window?
 Me too; I can't handle that much drama.
 Also, Xmas just isn't my thing.
 The burnout starts to set in around the time the first decorations appear in Wal-Mart garden centers during the month of October.
 I cope by watching mostly action and horror movies until we ring in a brand new year.

 It seems as if the television stations have gotten to the point where, every holiday season, they show the same few movies (A Christmas Carol, Miracle on 34th Street, A Christmas Story, and a few others) over and over again.
 From November through the end of December, the networks air the same handful of movies over and over on a continuous, depressing loop.
-Netflix and the like aren't much better; they offer basically the same films that are on television.
+Netflix and the like aren't much better; they offer basically push the same selections.

 To break out of the rut, I've put together a list of thirteen entertaining films that take place during the holiday season.
 That's my way of getting into the spirit.
 (The schnapps helps too).
 I tried to recall some decent movies from different genres, so there's something for everyone.
 If you have a favorite, feel free to post it in the comments section below.